VuaQT/json/.github/CONTRIBUTING.md

   is not everything, speed and memory consumption are very important characteristics for C++ developers, so having proper comparisons would be interesting.

-We look forward to your contributions and collaboration to enhance the library!!!!!
+We look forward to your contributions and collaboration to enhance the library!!!!!:D